JesseScott/OriginalGCode/README.md

   //-----------------------------------------------------------------------
   /*

+OriginalGCode is a hardware/software package designed to allow graffiti tags and drawings to be easily captured via a webcam, and export the ensuing shape data to various formats for 2D and 3D fabrication.

 This work is licensed under the Creative Commons Attribution-NonCommercial-Repurcusssions 3.0 Unported License.
 To view a copy of this license, visit http://www.graffitiresearchlab.fr/?portfolio=attribution-noncommercial-repercussions-3-0-unported-cc-by-nc-3-0

    ORIGINAL G-CODE